base33/umbraco.examine.linq/README.md

 ## What is Umbraco.Examine.Linq?
-This project allows you to query the Lucene indexes using LINQ and your own classes.
+This project allows you to query the Lucene indexes using LINQ based on your own classes.
 This project comes with a basic Result class which allows you to use this straight out of the box.

 ###Code example
 Lets start with some code examples.
 Say, I want to get all words that contains "umbraco" and it has to be a text page.
 This is how the code would look: